expo/expo/docs/pages/preview/eas-update/getting-started.md

    }
    ```

    This `channel` property will allow you to point updates at builds with this channel.
-Later, if you set up a GitHub Action to publish changes on merge, it will make it so we can merge code into the `production` branch, then those commits will be published and made available to builds with the channel `"production"`.
+Later, if you set up a GitHub Action to publish changes on merge, it will make it so we can merge code into the "production" branch, then those commits will be published and made available to builds with the channel "production".

-5. Finally, we need to create a `channel` and `branch` named `production` on EAS' servers.
+5. Finally, we need to create a `channel` and `branch` both named "production" on EAS' servers.
 We can accomplish the creation of these with this command:

    ```xml
    eas channel:create production